Anna-Myzukina/groupon/README.md

 # Project: [Group APP](#)

-## Live version of project :  [groupon](https://radiant-castle-10293.herokuapp.com/)
-![screen](https://github.com/Anna-Myzukina/groupon/blob/deploy/app/assets/images/3wycoj.gif)

 ## Description

 This is the Ruby on Rails capstone.
-It`s based on an app for creating different groups and adding your activities to these groups by a goal with your family/friends.
+It is based on an app for creating different groups and adding your activities to these groups by a goal with your family/friends.

+![screen](https://github.com/Anna-Myzukina/groupon/blob/deploy/app/assets/images/3wycoj.gif)

+## Live version of project :  [groupon](https://radiant-castle-10293.herokuapp.com/)

 ## Skills